 [Facilitate Georgia’s cooperation with the EU agencies on CSDP related issues].

-Promote regional cooperation on security issues such as border management, protection of critical infrastructure, export control, emergency response, in particular through training and equipment provided by the CBRN Centre of Excellence located in Georgia.
+Promote regional cooperation on security issues such as improved border management, migration management, protection of critical infrastructure, export control, emergency response, civil protection, countering smuggling and illicit trafficking (such as bio and nuclear materials) and the training and of appropriate personnel, including in in particular through the CBRN Centre of Excellence located in Georgia.

 Medium-term priorities

-Jointly contribute to an environment conducive to pragmatic cooperation and developing political dialogue and cooperation on regional and international issues, including within the framework of Council of Europe and OSCE;
+Jointly contribute to an environment conducive to pragmatic cooperation and developing political dialogue and cooperation on regional and international issues, including within the framework of the Council of Europe and the OSCE;

 Promote peaceful conflict resolution and international stability and security based on effective multilateralism;